-Interest income for the year ended December 31, 2022 increased, as compared to 2021, primarily due to higher yields and balances in our marketable securities portfolio.
-Interest expense for the year ended December 31, 2022 decreased, as compared to 2021, due to the repayment of our long-term debt in May 2021, replaced by the issuance of Convertible Notes in May 2021 at a lower effective interest rate.
-In connection with the repayment of our long-term debt, we recorded a one-time loss on debt extinguishment of \$5.2 million in the second quarter of 2021.
-The change in the fair value of warrant liability is primarily due to the decrease in our stock price from January 1, 2022 through the expiration date of the warrants on February 12, 2022.
-There were no warrants outstanding as of December 31, 2022.
-The change in other is primarily due to foreign currency transactions and related fluctuations in the value of the Euro compared to the U.S. dollar.
+- Interest income increased due to higher yields and balances in our marketable securities portfolio. - The change in the fair value of warrant liability resulted primarily from the warrants, which expired in February 2022.
+There were no warrants outstanding as of December 31, 2023. - The change in other is primarily due to foreign currency transactions and related fluctuations in the value of the Euro compared to the U.S. dollar.